-Sarah is the Associate Director of First Stop Portland, a program she helped develop in 2008 while a doctoral student in the Nohad A. Toulan School of Urban Studies and Planning at Portland State University.
+Sarah is the former Associate Director of First Stop Portland, a program she helped develop in 2008 while a doctoral student in the Nohad A. Toulan School of Urban Studies and Planning at Portland State University.
 First Stop hosts visiting delegations from around the world who travel to Portland to exchange policies and best practices with Portland's "Green Brain Trust."

 In addition to brokering knowledge exchanges between Portland and leader around the globe, she consults locally on political communications and internationally on sustainable urban planning and development efforts.
 She is a community activist and the owner of a neighborhood restaurant, the Arleta Library Cafe, promoting fair labor practices and urban agriculture.
 She currently serves on the boards of the Halprin Landscape Conservancy, the SoMa EcoDistrict, and am a co-founder of the grassroots Arleta Triangle Project.
 Most recently, she’s advised updates to the City of Portland Comprehensive Plan and the Portland Development Commission Strategic Plan.
 She is running for Mayor of Portland in 2020.

 Her favorite mode of travel is walking, which her dog adores but her teenager loathes.